Why Retail Tobacco Control Is Important

 Schools that have multiple retailers within walking distance (density & proximity) were found to have higher prevalence of smoking than schools with no retailers or low density of retailers.

-From the tobacco industry perspective, $1 Million an hour at POS is money well spent.
+From the tobacco industry perspective, nearly $1 Million an hour at POS is money well spent.

 We know that retail marketing prompts initiation, promotes daily consumption and discourages quitting.
 The What’s In Store Campaign from New York State says it very well, with their own data: 25,000 lives lost each year, and $6.3 billion in annual taxes to cover the costs of smoking… and it ALL starts in stores.